AmokDev/rust-discord-activity/README.md

 <img alt="Discord Rich Presence" src="https://imgur.com/gf9pOen.png" width="300"/>

 ## Limitations
-For the moment, the library only works with MacOS and local Discord application.
+For the moment, the library only works with WINDOWS (sukkk UNIXoids :)))) ) and local Discord application.

 ## Next Steps
 - Write proper documentation for this library